UCSF-DataSci/ds217-11-final-GloireMbaka-git/output/report.md

    - Large number of missing values in Wet Bulb Temperature (38.7%) required imputation, which may introduce bias.
    - Sensor dropouts in 2020 and 2021 create gaps in time series that could affect pattern detection
    - Outlier capping may have removed some valid extreme events which might also bias the results
-   - Only 3 weather stations - limited spatial coverage
+   - Only 3 weather stations - limited spatial coverage.

 2. **Model Limitations:**
    - Despite the good performance of Linear Regression, it has a lower R square compared to XGBoost.
 Additionally, it has a larger RMSE of 2.57 °C versus 1.61 °C for XGBoost.
 This suggests that linear relationships are insufficient for this task and that XGBoost was more suitable for capturing non-linear relationships.